Central disc prolapse

 - Physical therapy and exercise

-If chronic pain persists even after weeks or months of conservative treatment, a doctor might suggest surgery as an option.
-Traditional open back surgery for a central disc prolapse may involve disc removal, a long hospital stay, a long period of recuperation and unsightly scarring.
+If chronic pain persists even after weeks or months of conservative treatment, a physician might suggest surgery as an option.
+Traditional open back surgery for a central disc prolapse typically involves a large muscle-tearing incision which leads to a long hospital stay followed by a difficult recovery.